LawrenceGao0224/Django_urlshorter/README.md

  # Url shorter

- This is my second practice.
+ This is my second practice of django.

 ## operation:
 When type an url, it can show shorter url